128technology/docs/docs/howto_lte.md

 172.17.0.0/16 dev enp4s0f0 proto kernel scope link src 172.17.200.166 metric 100
 ```

 This is the only configuration that is necessary to utilize both LTE adapters.
-Once the configuration is committed, the LTE interfaces can be use for routing just like any other interface.
+Once the configuration is committed, the LTE interfaces can be used for routing just like any other interface.

 ### Troubleshooting